sharafat1/CAB230-Assignment-2-Server-Side/assign/stocksapi/README.md

-This a server side application or an Express Application which provides
+This is CAB230 Assignmnet 2 - Server Side

-To install, install download the zip file, unzip the file.
+To install/to run the project follow the steps below:

-Then in the knexfile.js you will find this in the database_files folder.
-Open that and edit the password, and address for where the sql server is running and any other information which can be seen to update.

-Then you will need to create a certificate so  you're able to install the applicaiton and you will be able to create a selfsigned certificate so you can run your application on https and which more secure.
-Then you will go to the bin folder and open the www file there you will update path to the certificates and private/public keys.
+Step 1: Download/Clone the assign.zip folder and unzip it.

-After that you will need use a terminal or commanline interface and go to the porject foler.
-Then you will need to install all the dependencies, packages, modules etc. Type npm install to install all the dependencies.
+Step 2: Then open the assign.zip folder in commandline, and you need to type the following command: npm install to install all the packages requried for this project.

+Step 3: Then to run the project in the commandline you need to type the following command: npm start

-Then you will need to type npm start to start the applicaiton.
+Step 4: If you have you're using windows OS you will need to type https://localhost:443 in any browser to view the results in in that specific web browser.

-Or if you want to deploy it on the vm you will need to have installed all the apropaiate